jrladd/DA101/slides/predictive.md

 # Linear Regression

-## We can use correlation coefficients and correlation tests to learn the *strength* of a correlation, but how do we learn the *nature* of a correlation?
+## We can use correlation coefficients and correlation tests to learn the *strength* of a relationship, but how do we learn the *nature* of a relationship?

 ## Questions we might want to answer with regression: